 Serious and willful misconduct was not found where injury resulted from failure to install a guard on a carding machine in violation of regulations.

 Elsewhere, an employer refused a suggestion to use “tested” instead of “ordinary” chains on a dryer roll of a paper making machine.
 The court explained that in these cases there was evidence that employers could have been more careful, they took a risk.
 But, their conduct did not rise to the level of the serious and willful misconduct required in the law.

-In another case a flower shop employee fell into an unguarded trap door in the floor.
+In another case, a flower shop employee fell into an unguarded trap door in the floor.
 State and federal regulations require railing but the company relied only on orange safety cones and chains.
-The court believed the company’s conduct may have been negligence or even gross negligence, but not the wanton reckless conduct required to double workers compensation benefits.
+The court believed the company’s conduct may have been negligence or even gross negligence, but not the wanton reckless conduct required to double the benefits.